-Overly prescriptive mandates can reduce the political space in which the SRSG, and by extension, the mission, operate.
+"Overly prescriptive mandates can reduce the political space in which the SRSG, and by extension, the mission, operate.
 The political strategy-how the overarching political goals defined by the Council will be met-should be informed by an understanding of the drivers of conflict as well as possible points of influence, leverage, and opportunity.
 It should be driven by the SRSG, drawing on analysis of conflict drivers, including international, regional, national, and local dimensions, and input from a range of stakeholders both inside and outside the country.
-This does not preclude advice and guidance from UN Headquarters, which will often be more attuned to political dynamics in the Council and other international stakeholders than the field, but a political strategy should not be led from New York.4
+This does not preclude advice and guidance from UN Headquarters, which will often be more attuned to political dynamics in the Council and other international stakeholders than the field, but a political strategy should not be led from New York."

-The Security Council has taken steps to communicate better with the field - by, for example, having SRSGs brief them by videoconference - the cultural divide between endures.5 The new Declaration also tries to draw together divergent political perspectives on peace operations (para 4) but it is not clear that the document will genuinely erase the differences between them.
+Although the Security Council has taken steps to communicate better with the field - by, for example, having SRSGs brief them by videoconference - the cultural divide endures.
+The new Declaration also tries to draw together divergent political perspectives on peace operations (para 4) but it is not clear that the document will genuinely erase the differences between them.

 These differences are important, and anyone who has worked on UN peace operations sees it play out day-to-day.
 Diplomats in New York, haggling over geopolitical issues and juggling budgetary pressures, have little time for the minutiae of life in the field.
-I recall one P5 diplomat responding to the HIPPO's emphasis on the "primacy of politics" with a succinct putdown: "Politics is what we do in the Security Council."
+A diplomat from one of the P5 Security Council members responded to the HIPPO's emphasis on the "primacy of politics" with a succinct putdown: "Politics is what we do in the Security Council."
 Conversely, field operators think the New York crowd are remote and unrealistic.
-I also have fond memories of one former SRSG telling a group of diplomats discussing mandating as part of the HIPPO process that he had never taken the mandates he got from the Security Council seriously.
+Conversely, a former SRSG told a group of diplomats discussing mandating as part of the HIPPO process that he had never taken the mandates he got from the Security Council seriously.
 He had decided to work on the bits he liked.

 Scholars working on peace operations highlight the growing gap in political priorities between headquarters and the field as an obstacle to effective peacekeeping.
 The most common complaint from UN officials is that the Security Council drafts lengthy and ambitious mandates disconnected from realities on the ground.
-In 2016, Security Council Report complained that the most recent mandate for the UN Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) "lays out more than 20 tasks for the mission in a 15-page document."6 Despite much talk in the council about pruning mandates, the latest MONUSCO resolution is 18 pages long.7

-As Day and Sherman note, such mandates frequently fail to reflect the "small, and often shrinking, space for the UN to play a constructive and meaningful role in advancing the political objectives of the Security Despite much talk in the council about pruning mandates, the latest MONUSCO resolution is 18 pages long.
+In 2016, Security Council Report complained that

+"...mandates

+frequently fail

+to reflect the

+'small, and often

+shrinking, space

+for the UN to play

+a constructive

+and meaningful

+role in advancing

+the political

+objectives of the

+Security Council'

+in intractable and

+complex conflicts."

-4 Adam Day and Jake Sherman, "Political Solutions Must Drive the Design and Implementation of Peace Operations," IPI Global Observatory, 20 June 2018.
+Adam Day and Jake Sherman, "Political Solutions Must Drive the Design and Implementation of Peace Operations," IPI Global Observatory, 20 June 2018.

-5 For a more academic discussion of "systemic" and "field" issues affecting peacekeeping, see Richard Gowan, "Peace Operations," in Thomas G. Weiss and Sam Daws, eds., The Oxford Handbook on the United Nations, 2nd edn (Oxford University Press, 2018), pp428-437.
+For a more academic discussion of "systemic" and "field" issues affecting peacekeeping, see Richard Gowan, "Peace Operations," in Thomas G. Weiss and Sam Daws, eds., The Oxford Handbook on the United Nations, 2nd edn (Oxford University Press 2018), pp428-437.